Antonio

 And though there's danger, I will go there for you.

 The five-line soliloquy is one of Shakespeare's most efficient pieces of character-establishment.
-Antonio has a real, named, immediate reason not to enter Illyria — his enemies in the court will arrest him on sight — and he goes anyway, because he loves Sebastian.
+Antonio has a real, named, immediate reason not to enter Illyria – his enemies in the court will arrest him on sight – and he goes anyway, because he loves Sebastian.
 The verb is exact: not "I love" but "I do adore thee so."
-The construction places adoration above prudence, and the closing rhyme — "sport" with "court," "so" with "go" — gives the decision its proverbial weight.
-Bruce Smith, in his foundational 1991 study Homosexual Desire in Shakespeare's England, calls Antonio's relationship with Sebastian "the strongest and most direct expression of homoerotic feeling in Shakespeare's plays," and this scene is its first demonstration.
-The play does not pretend the love is anything other than what it is, and Antonio does not pretend either.
+The construction places adoration above prudence, and the closing rhyme – "sport" with "court", "so" with "go" – gives the decision its proverbial weight.
+This scene is the first demonstration of what is, by common agreement, the most openly avowed love in the play.
+It does not pretend to be anything other than what it is, and Antonio does not pretend either.
 He has done the calculation; danger is on one side and adoration on the other; adoration wins.

 The Purse

-By Act 3, Scene 3, the two have reached the city.
+By A3S3, the two have reached the city.
 Antonio, who must keep out of sight, stays at the Elephant inn while Sebastian sees the town.
 The exchange that closes the scene is one of Shakespeare's quietest demonstrations of unstinting generosity.

 Original